Do Dishwashers Use Hot Water?

 How hot do dishwashers get?

 The water should be about 120℉ when it enters the dishwasher.
 Your dishwasher’s heating element can then heat the water over 155℉.
+Due to the high temperatures of the water, certain items should not be placed in the dishwasher.

 How long does it take for dishwasher water to get hot?